 While some churches teach that believers should be involved only in evangelism and abstain from a career in politics, that’s not what the Bible teaches.
 “You are the salt of the earth” and “You are the light of the world” (Matthew 5:13, 14) are indicative of the fact that all believers are to have a here-and now influence in addition to evangelism and discipleship.

-The short of what’s wrong with this view is this: if every believer adhered to this somewhat popular Evangelical teaching, there would be no believers in office!
-There would be no salt and light influence in a representative form of government.
+Think about the implications of this: If every believer adhered to this somewhat popular “evangelism only” Evangelical teaching, there would be no believers in office!
+There would be no biblically based preservation or illumination influences whatsoever in a representative form of government.

 The fact that believers should affect the world in which they live (versus isolate themselves from it) is evident from the Sermon on the Mount.
 Note Matthew 5:13–16:

 “You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled under foot by men.
 You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
 Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.”

 When Jesus lights a lamp—when He brings an individual to true saving faith in Himself (cf. Ephesians 2:8–9)—what results is a person who “gives light1 to all who are in the house.”
 It is not difficult to decipher what this passage means.
 The word house (v.15) is another way of expressing two previously used words in the passage.
 This simply means a believer will affect people on the earth (v.
 13) and people in the world (v.
 14).
 This passage teaches that it is normative for believers to affect the physical earth/ world or “land” in the here and now.